-Reducing pain from flat feet may involve incorporating some changes in your daily routines.
+Reducing pain from flat feet may involve incorporating some changes in your daily routine.
 For example, your doctor may recommend a diet and exercise program for weight loss to reduce the pressure on your feet.
-You may be advised against standing or walking for prolonged periods.
+They may recommend not standing or walking for prolonged periods.

 Depending on the cause of your condition, you may have sustained pain and inflammation.
-The doctor might prescribe medication to reduce the discomfort from these symptoms.
-Nonsteroidal anti-inflammatory (NSAIDS) medications are typically used to relieve your swelling and pain.
+Your doctor might prescribe medication to reduce the discomfort from these symptoms.
+Nonsteroidal anti-inflammatory medications can relieve swelling and pain.

 What Is the Long-Term Outlook?

-Some people find relief from wearing special shoes or shoe supports, and although surgery is usually a last resort, its outcome is usually positive.
+Some people find relief from wearing special shoes or shoe supports.
+Surgery is usually a last resort, but its outcome is usually positive.
 Surgery complications, though rare, can include infection, poor ankle movement, improperly healing bones, or persistent pain.

 Preventing Flat Feet

-Flat feet tend to be a hereditary condition and is usually not preventable.
-You can prevent the condition from worsening and causing excessive pain by taking precautions such as wearing shoes that fit well and provide the necessary foot support.
+Flat feet tend to be hereditary and usually can’t be prevented.
+But, you can prevent the condition from worsening and causing excessive pain by taking precautions such as wearing shoes that fit well and provide the necessary foot support.

 Published By: Healthline Networks, Inc.